MelchiorDahrk/MMM2022/Secrets of the Crystal City_ReadMe.txt

 Installation
 00 Core -- Required files
 01 HD Textures -- Install if you want HD textures
+02 Illuminated Order Patch -- Load this plugin after the Illuminated Order and Secrets of the Crystal City plugins

 Make sure that SecretsOfTheCrystalCity.esp loads after Clean_Mines & Caverns.esp (which edits Massama Cave).